 5. Facebook’s younger demographic will continue to decline.

 This could prove to be Facebook’s eventual death knell.
-It admits that adoption and use by younger teenagers is declining in favor of networks like Snapchat and Instagram.
+It admits that adoption and use by younger teenagers are declining in favor of networks like Snapchat and Instagram.

 6. Earning real media coverage will start to displace guest blogging as the preferred off-page SEO strategy.